If I Was Involved in a Hit and Run Accident, Can I Receive Compensation?

 Contacting A Vehicle Accident Attorney

 Assuming that you have a vehicle, and the required insurance coverage under Illinois state law, you can seek monetary compensation by filing an uninsured motorist claim against your own insurance provider.
 If you have been the victim of a hit and run accident, you need to contact an experienced vehicle accident attorney to discuss what options you have in terms of recovering the compensation that you deserve for your injuries, damages and suffering.
-Please contact Willens Injury Law Offices today for a free consultation either online or by telephone at (312) 957-4166.
+Please contact Willens & Baez today for a free consultation either online or by telephone at (312) 957-4166.